Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 \
 This handbook contains over 15 tools, models, and frameworks (TMFs) that I have used.
 Consequently, these tools are selected based on my positionality and most of them have proven to work, and will likely continue reinforcing my engineering journey ahead.

 The following TMFs will be listed in a somewhat logical order to use them, each accompanied by a sufficient description and usage examples.
+Many TMF diagrams presented in the Praxis slides were redesigned by myself with slight modifications to deepen my understanding of them.

 ## Definitions [ꜛ](#table-of-contents)
 ---